EbEmad/DE_ZOOMCAMP_PROJECT/README.md

 * Uses Kafka topics to stream data from PostgreSQL to BigQuery.
 * Data ingested from Python Dataframe and PostgreSQL as consumer.
 #### 5. Infrastructure as Code (IaC) with Terraform
-* Terraform scripts automate the setup of BigQuery resources and uploads data in it.
+* Terraform scripts automate the setup of S3 resources and uploads data in it.
 * Automated reproducible deployment.
 #### 6. Containerized Deployment
 * Uses Docker Compose to manage PostgreSQL, Kafka, Airflow, and Terraform.